mosn/htnn/tests/integration/plugins/README.md

 Assumed you are at the root of this project:

 1. Run `make build-test-so` to build the Go plugins.
-2. Run `make integration-test` to run the tests.
+2. Run `go test -v ./tests/integration/plugins -run TestPluginXX` to run the selected tests.

-3. The test framework will start Envoy to run the Go plugins.
+The test framework will start Envoy to run the Go plugins.
 The stdout/stderr of the Envoy can be found in `./test-envoy/$test_name`.

+Some tests require third-party services.
+You can start them via running `docker-compose up $service` under `./tests/integration/plugins/testdata`.

 ## Port usage